Where Were You?

 If you ask where God was on September 11, 2001.
 He was there.
 I imagine His heart was aching at the cruelty and the evil.
 He was crying with us.

 He was also there on September 12.
-The day when the nation was kind and loved one another.
+The day when the nation was a little kinder toward one another.
 He was there when we flew the flags and hugged the strangers.
 He was there as we drew strength from each other because most of us didn’t have much of it left on our own.

 Where were you?